 PALS serves at-risk youth, veterans and individuals with a variety of disabilities, impairments, and conditions including, but not limited to:

-Early on, PALS Executive Director, Fern Goodman (Bonchek), had been exposed to the need for recreational programs for individuals with disabilities in Indiana.
+Early on, founder and former PALS Executive Director, Fern Goodman (Bonchek), had been exposed to the need for recreational programs for individuals with disabilities in Indiana.
 Growing up, Fern’s Mother, Barb, spent several days a week providing riding lessons for individuals with disabilities at their home.
 Upon returning to her hometown of Bloomington, IN in 2000, several of Barb’s original riders had inquired about returning to riding, an opportunity Barb could no longer provide, and inspired Fern to explore the possibility of starting her own therapeutic riding program.
 Having spent several years training and becoming a PATH Intl.
 Advanced Instructor while working with The Shea Center, one of the oldest therapeutic riding programs in the United States located in Orange County California, Fern felt confident in her abilities to bring the same high-quality program and services to the local community, a unique opportunity not available in Bloomington or the surrounding vicinity for a growing population of people with disabilities, at-risk youth, and veterans.